 The table below shows the direct line distance between those four Southland teams and the rest of the teams in the conference.
 Again, the road games titled row are based on 4.5 road games in the Southland Conference as the Southland currently plays a 9-game conference schedule.

 Now we can make some comparisons on the distance traveled.
-For Lamar, Sam Houston State, and Stephen F. Austin, this would cause travel to more than double, and this only looks at football.
+For Lamar, Sam Houston State, and Stephen F. Austin, this would cause travel to at least double, and this analyst *only looks at football*.

 Abilene Christian’s change is a positive one at a decrease of nearly 150 miles in total.
 Based on football travel alone – a crude and simplistic measure – there is a strong case to be made for the Wildcats to potentially join.

 Remember, the changes are based on 4.5 road games per year in the Southland Conference and 3.5 in the WAC.
 Even accounting for that, the travel within the Southland makes a better fit for three of the four teams.

 Below is a table summarizing the proposed changes for the four Southland teams.
 The Southland and WAC mileage is based on 4.5 and 3.5 road games, respectively.
 Total change is the difference between the mileage incurred in both the Southland and WAC road games.

 As a reminder, the above only reviewed the distance for football.
 If the four Southland Conference teams went through with the move to the WAC, the travel would be even greater for non-football sports.
 In basketball, for example, the travel would extend as far north as Seattle (Seattle University) and as far east as Chicago (Chicago State).
 Below is a map showing all members of the WAC include the five proposed teams.
 The colors are the same as the first except non-football members are marked with a dark gray.